jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**June 14, 2024**_
+There are many goals for semantic models like word sense, hypernymy, compositionality, grounding, logical inference, context dependence, that are not satisfied by current techniques.
+These areas are being researched as of today.

+In other words, our language models still lack the ability to actually "understand" meanings or contexts.

+In my opinion, these issues may not be resolved for another many years or may not be resolved at all.

 _**June 13, 2024**_
 Vector space models can be used to solve analogy problems.